simonweniger/nusoma/README.md

 ### NPM throws an error

 In the monorepo version npm is no longer supported.
-It's all pnpm now.
+It's all Bun now.
 The problem is that npm, yarn and pnpm have different workspace syntax and package hoisting patterns.
-Supporting all package managers is not possible in a monorepo setup and pnpm is the most popular one.
+Supporting all package managers is not possible in a monorepo setup and Bun is the fastest one.